udel-cbcb/bash_bootcamp/README.md

 (c) 2026 by Amelia O. Harrison

-The Biomix Tutorial is licensed under the MIT License.
+The Bash Bootcamp Tutorial is licensed under the MIT License.